carloscopcescki/carloscopcescki/README.md

 ## 🚀 About me
-I'm Carlos Daniel, I'm 22 years old.
+I'm Carlos Daniel,
 I have a degree in IT Technician from ETEC in Mauá and I am currently studying Computer Engineering at Centro Universitário Fundação Santo André.

 ## 🔗 Contact